DarkMaper/node-easyrsa-wrapper/README.md

 **ATENTION:** If the CA is encrypted and not set ```caPassword``` or is a bad password easyrsa throws a error.

+# QA
+## How can I contribute to the project?
+The project is based on Easy-RSA for Linux.
+I plan to add Windows support in the future.
+For project development, it's recommended to use Linux or WSL (Windows Subsystem for Linux), as the tests won't run on Windows when using the Linux version of Easy-RSA.
+To contribute, fork the project and create a branch with the format ```feature/<name-feature>``` or ```fix/<fix-name>```.
+Don't create pull request to main branch.

+## Why include the binary of Easy-RSA in the package instead of being able to use external binaries?
+Easy-RSA Wrapper is, as its name suggests, a JavaScript wrapper for using the Bash binary.
+Both the JavaScript code and the binary's commands must match.
+Easy-RSA can change how its commands work, deprecate them, or remove them.
+To prevent the package from breaking because the version of Easy-RSA being used modified how a command works, it was decided to include the binary in the package.

 ## License